trafik8787/lara-crud/docs/_posts/field-seting/2019-4-04-addAction.md

 ---
 layout: post4
 title:  The callback function adds a custom button to each line.
 Instead of a function, there may be a name for the router showDisplay()
-seo_title: LaraCrud The callback function adds a custom button to each line.
+seo_title: Lara-Crud The callback function adds a custom button to each line.
 Instead of a function, there may be a name for the router. addAction()
 categories: [documentation]
 published: true
 method: addAction()